NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Conclusion

 \section{Conclusion}

-\name is an optimized solution for private inference of deep convolutional neural networks (CNNs) based on a cryptographic primitive, fully homomorphic encryption (FHE). \name incorporates efficient algorithms for the evaluation of convolutional layers (conv2d), enabled by a dedicated encoding method for FHE ciphertexts, referred to as nested encoding.
+\name is an optimized solution for private inference of deep convolutional neural networks (CNNs) based on a cryptographic primitive, fully homomorphic encryption (FHE). \name incorporates efficient algorithms for the evaluation of convolutional layers (conv2d), enabled by a dedicated encoding method for FHE ciphertexts.
 Through leveraging common patterns in conv2d and bootstrapping, \name eliminates the computational redundancy by fusing conv2d with bootstrapping.
-Finally, \name provides FHE-friendly execution flows that minimize the cost of bootstrapping and various conv2d layers when applying our methods to private end-to-end inference of deep CNNs.
+Finally, \name provides FHE-friendly execution flows that minimize the cost of bootstrapping and various conv2d layers when applying our methods to the private end-to-end inference of deep CNNs.
 Our experiments exhibit up to 5.68$\times$ of speedups achieved by \name across various types of conv2d.
-We demonstrate that \name performs ResNet18 ImageNet classification within 6.34 seconds on an A100 GPU system, reducing the latency by 2.27$\times$ compared to the previous state-of-the-art, while inducing minimal computation and communication overhead for the client.
+We demonstrate that \name performs ResNet18 ImageNet classification within 5.35 seconds on an A100 GPU system, while inducing minimal computation and communication overhead for the client.